 In 1850 Robert Newens continued the tradition of selling and making Maids Of Honour and in 1860 moved his shop to Kew where it can still be found to this day.
-The fifth generation of The Newens Family maintain this tradition and continue to serve their long standing speciality “Maids Of Honour”.
+The current family owners have maintained this tradition and continue to serve their long standing speciality “Maids Of Honour”.

 The bakery and tearooms also provide a mouthwatering experience for any visitor and offer a huge variety of high quality home made cakes, meat pies, cream teas and traditional English Luncheons.
 The shop now holds its own unique place in Richmond’s history having served its community and its visitors for over a century and a half.